espressif/esp-idf/docs/en/api-guides/jtag-debugging/index.rst

     .. note::

-        Debugging through the USB interface implemented in {IDF_TARGET_NAME} requires to have a chip with revision 3 or newer.
-Please use other debugging options (e.g. with ESP-Prog) for chip revision 1 and 2.
-The easiest way to determine the chip revision is to look for the ``Chip is ESP32-C3 (revision 3)`` message near the end of a successful chip flashing done by ``idf.py flash``.
+        Debugging through the USB interface implemented in {IDF_TARGET_NAME} requires to have a chip with revision 0.3 or newer.
+Please use other debugging options (e.g. with ESP-Prog) for chip revisions 0.1 and 0.2.
+The easiest way to determine the chip revision is to look for the ``boot: chip revision: v0.3`` message at the beginning of the boot log.
+See `SoC errata <https://www.espressif.com/sites/default/files/documentation/esp32-c3_errata_en.pdf>`_ for more details.

 .. _jtag-debugging-selecting-jtag-adapter: